jezcope/idcc17-library-carpentry/paper.md

 - People willing to organise and run Library Carpentry courses
 - Library Carpentry instructors, both experienced and fresh (Software or Data Carpentry instructor certification is helpful but not required at this stage)
 - Technical experts and librarians to contribute
+- Use cases for the application software skills in libraries.
+Library Carpentry lessons and exerices reflect the library practice we know of.
+The more potential use cases you tell us about, the better Library Carpentry can reflect the diversity of modern librarianship.

 If you would like to contribute, you can: